cypik/ansible-role-docker-metabase/README.md

 - `metabase_log_dir`    : Specify the log_dir for Metabase.
 - `metabase_server_bind`: Specify the server_bind for Metabase.
 - `metabase_server_port`: Specify the server_port for Metabase.
-- [Add any other configurable variables]

-## Dependencies

-- [List any dependencies or other roles required by this role]

 ## Example Playbook